The Art Gallery of Alberta

 About the Architect

-Randall Stout, FAIA, is the President and Principal-in-Charge of Los Angeles-based Randall Stout Architects, Inc. A visionary whose evocative design aesthetic consistently challenges architectural conventions, Stout creates environments that capture the unique composition of their natural surroundings, while transforming light, shadow, form, and materials into dynamic architecture.
-Directing projects world wide, Stout’s design experience encompasses museum, civic, educational, commercial, institutional, industrial, recreational, and residential facilities.
+Randall Stout was a visionary whose evocative design aesthetic continues to challenge architectural conventions.
+Stout created environments that capture the unique composition of their natural surroundings, while transforming light, shadow, form, and materials into dynamic architecture.
+Directing projects world wide, Stout’s design legacy encompasses museum, civic, educational, commercial, institutional, industrial, recreational, and residential facilities.
 Across this broad spectrum of project types, his buildings are known for dynamic forms, state of the art technology, and environmental sustainability.

-A passionate advocate for environmental responsibility, Stout is a LEED (Leadership in Energy and Environmental Design) accredited architect.
-He lectures widely on the topic of green design and focuses on real strategies and results for sustainable design both in the U.S. and abroad.
+A passionate advocate for environmental responsibility, Stout was a LEED (Leadership in Energy and Environmental Design) accredited architect.
+He lectured widely on the topic of green design and focused on real strategies and results for sustainable design both in the U.S. and abroad.